If you're running a business, it's important to make sure that your email is protected. One way to do this is to set up DMARC for your domain.

 Email spoofing is when someone impersonates another person or organization by sending emails from a fake email address.
 This can be used to carry out malicious activities, such as collecting sensitive information.

 DMARC is the standards you set for what happens when someone is using your domain maliciously.
 It does this by checking the SPF and DKIM records for the domain.
-If both of these checks fail, then the email has failed DMARC authentication.
+If both of these checks fail, then the email's DMARC record authentication has failed.
 What happens afterward is what you set up.

-Let's take a look at how to set up DMARC in Google Workspace.
+Let's take a look at how to create DMARC records in Google Workspace.

-How to set up your DMARC in Google Workspace
+How to create a DMARC record in Google Workspace

-Step 1: Make sure you're ready for DMARC
+Step 1: Getting ready for creating DMARC record

 Before you start, there are a few things you need to do to make sure that your domain is ready for DMARC.